propcom/sesame/README.md

 # Sesame

 Sesame is an Authentication package for FuelPHP.
-It does not conform to Fuel's own Auth package because I, personally, prefer it when thought goes into things before people actually make them.

-Sheepy said to call it Sentry but didn't tell me that was taken so now it's called Sesame.
+It was created because I didn't understand Fuel's own Auth package, and an alternative to Auth is requested frequently enough to matter.

 ## Usage